Norwich Historical Dance host the 35th annual Early Dance Circle Festival

 We get ready for the next one!
 Norwich is known as a 'Dancing City' and with good reason given the stay here of such famous dancing masters as M. Noverre and Mr. Eager.
 The latter may not be as famous as M. Noverre but he figured large in Norwich Historical Dance's presentation at the 35th Annual "Early Dance Circle" Festival held at Norwich High School for Girls over the weekend of 26th -28th October 2018.

-This is where Mr. Eager comes in as he was an acquaintance and contemporary of Mr.Yallop who built the Georgian mansion "Eaton Grove" which forms part of the school.
+This is where Mr. Eager comes in as he was a contemporary of Mr.Yallop who built the Georgian mansion "Eaton Grove" which forms part of the school.
 The presentation of 'Four Weddings and a Funeral' centred around these two men, their marriages and that of their daughters.
 All good fun and a light hearted and humorous tale on which to hang the dances of the performance, which incidentally, celebrated the dance group's 35th anniversary.
 The 15 minutes of dancing from the Regency period performed by 28 members of the group delighted the very knowledgeable audience.
 They comprised other dance groups from across the UK as well those who had come to enjoy the delights of watching historical or 'Early' dance.
 Indeed there was one visitor from the Netherlands and another from Inverness who had come especially to see the festival.

 Eleven groups, (over 140 people) took part; two from Norwich for as well as Norwich Historical Dance (NHD), Sasza Zargowski, a local 'dancing master' himself , led his group entitled "The Dancing Master presents…" who gave a very polished, bright and happy performance of 18th century dances.
 Other groups presented dances ranging from the 15th century through to the Roaring '20's and from Scotland to Spain passing through East Anglia with a dance called 'The Drayning of the Fenns' presented by the Cambridge based group, Capriol.